juanburgos/100-days-of-code/log.md

 Did two simple BMI Calculators using JavaScript.
 For inches/pounds & meter/kgs.
 It was nice to use different types of functions.
 So useful depending on the situation. 👨🏻‍💻 #CodeNewbie #DudesInTech

+### Day16  #100DaysOfCode

+Days of JavaScript update: Learned about Random Number Generation, Control Statements, Conditionals & Logic, Comparators and Equality, and combined everything to make an better version of the BMI Calculator. 👨🏻‍💻🙌🏻#BeerTime

 ### Day  #100DaysOfCode